rust-lang-ru/book/rustbook-ru/nostarch/chapter08.md

     let score = scores.get(&team_name).copied().unwrap_or(0);
 ```

-Listing 8-21: Accessing the score for the Blue team stored in the hash map
+Listing 8-21: Accessing the score for the Blue team складd in the hash map

 Here, `score` will have the value that’s associated with the Blue team, and the
 result will be `10`.
 The `get` method returns an `Option<&V>`; if there’s no